Welcome to Gravel NY

 SCHEDULE OF RIDES*

-Saturday, May 17: Far Hills, NJ (Natirar Park).
-Spectacular ride that goes through the Teetertown Ravine and above the Lockwood Gorge – worth the trip!
+Saturday, June 7, Far Hills, NJ: Spectacular ride that goes through the Teetertown Ravine and Lockwood Gorge – worth the trip!
+We skipped these routes previously due to weather and competing events, but we will be making up for it soon!
+Please RSVP here: https://www.strava.com/clubs/513005/group_events/2054906

 * For all rides, the default rain date will be Sunday of the same weekend.
 We will generally start each ride around 9am, with adjustments for train schedules.
 Ride schedule and routes are subject to change or cancellation due to weather or other factors.